CodeLars79/CodeLars79/README.md

 # Hi, I'm Lars.
-Welcome to my github!
+Welcome to my GitHub!

 ## 👀
 ### As a dedicated designer, web developer, and architect, I bring a unique blend of skills and experiences to every project.
 I hold a Master's degree in Architecture and a Web Development Certification.